martenb-se/-id2223-project/README.md

 1. **API Keys**:
    - **aisstream.io API Key**: You need an API key from aisstream.io to access AIS data.
    - **Hopsworks API Key**: To store the collected data, you will need an API key from Hopsworks.
+   - **Hugging Face Access Token**: To restart the Hugging Face Space via their API, you will need an access token from Hugging Face.

 2. **.env File**:
    - Create a `.env` file in the project root directory.